|

 skills were indispensable to collect, digitalise and optimise the

+research results of these two experts.
 This exhibition takes us on a journey from the beginnings of

 water construction up to recent historical water related techniques,